celo-org/docs/docs/learn/CELO-coin-summary.md

 ## Staking

-Leading the industry in energy-efficient, carbon neutral blockchain technology, Celo’s energy-efficiency is born out of its Proof-of-Stake (PoS) consensus protocol, requiring it’s daily elected validators to stake CELO as a signal of participation in confirming transactions on the blockchain, earning Celo Dollars (cUSD) as compensation to cover costs in return.
+Leading the industry in energy-efficient, carbon neutral blockchain technology, Celo’s energy-efficiency is born out of its Proof-of-Stake (PoS) consensus protocol, requiring it’s daily elected validators to stake CELO as a signal of participation in confirming transactions on the blockchain, earning Celo Dollars (Mento cUSD) as compensation to cover costs in return.

 ## Learn more about CELO